-Figure 19 examines PRS revocation rates by supervision level and offense class.
-For those assigned a supervision level, revocation rates were highest for post-release supervisees in Supervision Level 1 (21% for Class B1-E and 20% for Class F-I), with a decreasing rate of PRS revocations for Supervision Levels 2, 3, and 4.
-PRS revocation rates were slightly higher for Class F-I offenders in Supervision Levels 3 and 4.
-69 Offenders without an established supervision level are typically those without a completed RNA (usually completed within the first 60 days of supervision), likely because they absconded and were revoked prior to completion of the RNA process and were therefore not assigned a supervision level.
+Figure 18 examines PRS revocation rates by supervision level and offense class.
+Supervision level rates follow the expected pattern with those in more restrictive levels having a higher PRS revocation rate.
+Revocation rates were highest for post-release supervisees in Supervision Level 1 (27% for Class B1-E and 24% for Class F-I), with a decreasing rate of PRS revocations for Supervision Levels 2, 3, and 4.
+PRS revocation rates were slightly higher for Class F-I offenders in Supervision Level 3.
+70 Offenders without an established supervision level are typically those without a completed RNA (usually completed within the first 60 days of supervision), likely because they absconded and were revoked prior to completion of the RNA process and were therefore not assigned a supervision level.